StyraxBenzoin/ojad-pitch-graph-downloader/README.md

 ```

 Because the image file lives in `collection.media`, Anki resolves the relative path automatically and displays the pitch‑accent graph on the card.

+All that's left to do is add the {{PitchGraph}} field to your Anki template however you like.